lukastaegert/check-commit/README.md

   ```
   In the previous case, you can replace regular expressions by validation rules.
 Validation rule objects can have the
   following fields:
-  - `test` (mandatory): To which branches does this validation object apply.
-Replaces the regular expression of the
+  - `test` (mandatory): This rule only applies to branches which satisfy this regular expression.
+A branch can only be
-    simple version
+    valid if it satisfies at least one rule.
   - `require` (optional): An additional regular expression that needs to be satisfied by branches satisfying `test`
   - `forbid` (optional): An additional regular expression that branches that satisfy `test` must not satisfy
   - `reason` (optional): A description why this rule is in place.
 This is printed to the console as additional